oneboom2024/privacy/aiscanner.md

     <p>To provide and improve our services, we may collect the following types of information:</p>
     <ul>
         <li><strong>User Content (Photos and Documents):</strong> When you use features like document scanning, old photo restoration, or plant diagnosis, we collect the images you explicitly upload or capture. <em>Note: These images are NOT linked to your personal identity.</em></li>
+        <li><strong>Face Data:</strong> For the photo restoration and enhancement features, the App processes standard 2D photographs that may contain human faces.
+We do NOT collect biometric face data (such as TrueDepth API data) for facial recognition or identification.
+Face data in the context of our App refers solely to the visual representation of faces within the photos you explicitly upload.</li>
         <li><strong>Device Identifiers:</strong> We collect device identifiers (such as IDFA) to understand how you interact with our App and for marketing attribution.</li>
         <li><strong>Usage & Diagnostics Data:</strong> We collect crash logs, performance data, and app activity to ensure the App runs smoothly.</li>
         <li><strong>Purchase History:</strong> We keep a record of your in-app purchases and subscriptions to provide you with the correct premium features.</li>